omkarpatil2004/IPL-Win-Predictor/README.md

 ## ⚙️ How It Works

-The app uses a machine learning model trained on IPL match data to calculate real-time win probabilities.
-Based on:
+The app uses a machine learning model trained on historical IPL data (2008–2019) to predict real-time win probabilities.
+The prediction is based on match situation including:

 - Batting and bowling teams
 - Host city
 - Target score
 - Current score, overs completed, and wickets lost

-It calculates:
+From this, it calculates:
 - Runs left
 - Balls remaining
 - Current Run Rate (CRR)
 - Required Run Rate (RRR)

-These features are fed into a trained ML pipeline (`pipe.pkl`) to predict the chances of each team winning.
+These engineered features are passed to a **Random Forest Classifier**, which provides the predicted win probability for the batting team.

+🧠 **Model Used:**
+We use a **Random Forest Classifier**, an ensemble learning technique that constructs multiple decision trees during training and outputs the average prediction.
+This model is highly accurate, handles both categorical and numerical features well, and reduces overfitting compared to individual decision trees.

 ---